 By Sophia Millman

 Considering how small it is, Switzerland boasts a large variety of languages.
-As you can see from the map above, in south-eastern Switzerland (famous for its lakes), you’ll find Italian speakers.
+In south-eastern Switzerland (famous for its lakes), you’ll find Italian speakers.
 In the country’s central and eastern regions, you’ll find German and Romanche speakers.
 And in western Switzerland, particularly the Geneva region, you’ll find French speakers, who might also speak one of Switzerland’s specific dialects, like Franc Comtois.
 Here’s the cool thing: if you travel to officially-bilingual cities in Switzerland like Fribourg, you’ll find that every street sign is written in both French and German!

 Many French people swear that they can recognize Swiss accents, but, in fact, there is no standard Swiss-French accent.
 Parisians and Quebecers might tell you that Swiss people speak French more slowly, but linguists have disproven this claim.
 Actually, what differentiates the Swiss accent is its emphasis on penultimate syllables.
 That is, “standard” French speakers emphasize the last syllable of words and sentences.
 Swiss French speakers, on the other hand, tend to accentuate the second-to-last syllable of phrases, which changes the rhythm of their speech.